Speakup, written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.

 There are a number of synths which we have not undertaken to write drivers for yet because we do not either have a synth to work with or cannot get documentation.
 The TrippleTalk PCI falls into this category.

-Speakup is available for the top three distributions Debian, Slackware and Fedora Core from the disks area of this website.
+Speakup is available for the top three distributions Debian, Slackware and Fedora Core.
+See our Linux Distributions page for more information.
 You can install the entire GNU/Linux system with speech.